-This tutorial on making fossil imprint stepping-stones is an excerpt from the book, A Woman’s Garden: Grow Beautiful Plants and Make Useful Things by Tanya Anderson.
+This tutorial on making fossil imprint stepping-stones is a selection from the book, A Woman’s Garden: Grow Beautiful Plants and Make Useful Things by Tanya Anderson.
 Grab yourself a bag of cement and some plant foliage and let’s get creative.

 You might also enjoy this interview with Tanya discussing her history as a gardener and favorite projects from her website, Lovely Greens.